LesleyLai/blog/src/content/blog/self-host-comentario/en.md

 For years, I used the cloud-hosted version of [Commento](https://commento.io/).
 However, Commento had been unmaintained for a long time, and the $99 annual fee always feels too expensive.
 I’d been wanting to switch to something else for a while but never quite had the motivation.
 That changed this year when the cloud service start to fail sporadically, and I even thought I had lost all the past comments.
 I also happened to be [redesigning my website](/en/site-update-2025) around the same time, so it felt like a natural moment to make the switch.

 Compare to years ago, nowadays there are much more options for comments, but I settled with [Comentario](https://comentario.app), a fork of Commento, as it is easy to migrate and has all the features that I already used.
-The only issue is that Comentario only supports self-hosting, which is something I've never done before.
+The only issue is that Comentario only supports self-hosting, which is something I don't have experience with.

 ## Self-Hosting Setup